quotient-im/Quaternion/README.md

   the next paragraph); the default is true.
 - `hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
 By default it's true.
-- `auto_markdown` - since version 0.0.95 beta 3, and only if built with Qt 5.14
+- `auto_markdown` (EXPERIMENTAL) - since version 0.0.95, and only if built with
-  or newer (that pertains to all binaries at GitHub Releases as well as to Flatpaks), Quaternion supports Markdown when entering messages.
+  Qt 5.14 or newer (that pertains to all binaries at GitHub Releases as well as to Flatpaks), Quaternion has experimental support for Markdown when entering messages.
 Quaternion only treats the message as Markdown if the message starts with `/md` command (the command itself is removed from the message before sending).
 Setting `auto_markdown` to `true` enables Markdown parsing in all messages that _do not_ start with `/plain` instead.
-By default, this setting is `false` since the current Qt support of Markdown is buggy, it cannot be enabled in builds with older Qt and the whole functionality is experimental.
-If you have it enabled, feel free to submit bug reports at the usual place.
+By default, this setting is `false` since the current support of Markdown by Qt is buggy, and the whole functionality in Quaternion is, again, experimental.
+If you have it enabled (or use `/md` command) feel free to submit bug reports at the usual place.

 Since version 0.0.95, all Quaternion binaries at GitHub Releases are compiled with Qt Keychain support.
 It means that Quaternion will try to store your access